ryanwprice/vdes10918/readme.md

 ## Overview

-This project gives you the opportunity to build dynamic web pages that contain data that changes.
+This course gives you the opportunity to build dynamic web pages that contain data that changes.
 As a result we will be using Javascript to update the page and control CSS to give the user updates.
 We will start simply but these will become web Apps, then eventually we will progress to creating an App for a mobile device, using the same knowledge of HTML, CSS and JS.
 HTML is the content, CSS is the design and JS becomes the behaviour or controls the page interactions.

 Instructor: Ryan Price
 Email: [ryan.price1@sheridancollege.ca](mailto:ryan.price1@sheridancollege.ca)